https://i0.wp.com/demerarawaves.com/wp-content/uploads/2024/03/UG-2024-5.png!

 On the other hand, the study states that there are risks associated with storing and managing biometric data in large databases for fear of breaches and unauthorized access, raising concerns about the security and integrity of the voting process.
 Other reasons for moving away from biometric fingerprint identification are potential for technical failures and errors leading to instances where legitimate voters are unable to cast their votes due to authentication issues and so undermine the credibility and fairness of the electoral process.

-The CEO said that in some cases, there are also cultural or social factors that influence the decision to move away from biometric fingerprint identification for voting.
-He added that some communities may have reservations about using biometric technology due to cultural beliefs or
+Mr Persaud said that in some cases, there are also cultural or social factors that influence the decision to move away from biometric fingerprint identification for voting.
+He added that some communities may have reservations about using biometric technology due to cultural beliefs or concerns about surveillance.

 In instances where the fingerprint could not be used due to age, worn out fingerprints, bandaged index finger, medical conditions or soiled biometric equipment, the Chief Election Officer recommended a fallback to the existing manual system.
 Mr Persaud said GECOM, political parties and other stakeholders would have to ensure that no one is disenfranchised.
 “The accuracy and reliability of biometric fingerprint identification technology are also significant ethical considerations.
 Errors in fingerprint matching could result in voter disenfranchisement or false identifications, thereby undermining the democratic process,” he said.
 He added that it was essential to address issues related to algorithm bias, false positives/negatives, and system malfunctions to ensure fair and reliable voting outcomes.